 Wells College is a private institution that was founded in 1868.
-It has a total undergraduate enrollment of 507, its setting is rural, and the campus size is 360 acres.
+It has a rural setting and the campus size is 360 acres.
 It utilizes a semester-based academic calendar.
-Wells College's ranking in the 2013 edition of Best Colleges is National Liberal Arts Colleges, 133.
-Its tuition and fees are $34,700 (2012-13).
+Wells College's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 141.
+Its tuition and fees are $35,900 (2013-14).

 With slightly more than 500 undergraduates, Wells College is a very small liberal arts institution in Aurora, N.Y.
 The school was founded in 1868 by Henry Wells, creator of Wells Fargo & Co. and American Express Co., and was an all-girls school until 2005.
 Today, the college is affiliated with Cornell University, a school about a half hour away, where Wells students can cross-register for courses and may be able to partake in social activities.
 Wells is also affiliated with the University of Rochester, Clarkson University, and Columbia University, where students can complete a joint professional degree program after three or four years at Wells.
 The Wells College athletic teams compete in the NCAA Division III North Eastern Athletic Conference.
 Notable alumni of Wells College include Pleasant Rowland, founder of Pleasant Co., which manufactures the American Girl dolls; and Frances Cleveland, former first lady when her husband, Grover Cleveland, was president.

 |School mission and unique qualities (as provided by the school):|

 Wells College is a coeducational, private, liberal arts college located on a beautiful 365-acre lakeside campus situated in the heart of the Finger Lakes Region of New York State in the historical village of Aurora.
 True to its heritage, Wells maintains a national reputation for academic excellence.
 The College prides itself on offering one of the most collaborative learning environments in higher education today.